Daphnis and Chloe

-Daphnis and Chloe (Δάφνις καὶ Χλόη, Daphnis kai Chloē) is an ancient Greek novel written in the Roman Empire, the only known work of the second-century AD Greek novelist and romance writer Longus.
+Daphnis and Chloe (Δάφνις καὶ Χλόη, Daphnis kai Chloē) is a Greek pastoral novel written during the Roman Empire, the only known work of second-century Hellenistic romance writer Longus.

 Setting and style

 It is set on the Greek isle of Lesbos, where scholars assume the author to have lived.
 Its style is rhetorical and pastoral; its shepherds and shepherdesses are wholly conventional, but the author imparts human interest to this idealized world.
 Daphnis and Chloe resembles a modern novel more than does its chief rival among Greek erotic romances, the Aethiopica of Heliodorus, which is remarkable more for its plot than for its characterization.

 Plot summary

 Daphnis and Chloe is the story of a boy (Daphnis) and a girl (Chloe), each of whom is abandoned at birth along with some identifying tokens.
 A goatherd named Lamon discovers Daphnis, and a shepherd called Dryas finds Chloe.
 Each decides to raise the child he finds as his own.
 Daphnis and Chloe grow up together, herding the flocks for their foster parents.
 They fall in love but, being naive, do not understand what is happening to them.
 Philetas, a wise old cowherd, explains to them what love is and tells them that the only cure is kissing.
 They do this.
 Eventually, Lycaenion, a woman from the city, educates Daphnis in love-making.
 Daphnis, however, decides not to test his newly acquired skill on Chloe, because Lycaenion tells Daphnis that Chloe "will scream and cry and lie bleeding heavily [as if murdered]."
 Throughout the book, Chloe is courted by suitors, two of whom (Dorcon and Lampis) attempt with varying degrees of success to abduct her.
 She is also carried off by raiders from a nearby city and saved by the intervention of the god Pan.
 Meanwhile, Daphnis falls into a pit, gets beaten up, is abducted by pirates, and is very nearly raped by a drunkard.
 In the end, after being recognised by their birth parents, Daphnis and Chloe get married and live out their bucolic lives in the country.